 The WVU community welcomes 1,000 international graduate and professional students who come to Morgantown from around the globe: from India to China, from Nigeria to Columbia, from South Korea to Kenya.

-West Virginia University has a great deal to offer to the International Student:
+West Virginia University has a great deal to offer International Students:

 - Students from more than 110 countries